-

 ii) Submission of bids:

-• If the tender is not subject to publication in the OJEU, the minimum time limit is 6 days after the invitation is sent for the provision of services or supply or lease of goods contracts, and 14 days for public works contracts, except the works are of significant simplicity, in which case the time limit of 14 days can be reduced to 6 days;
+- If the tender is not subject to publication in the OJEU, the minimum time limit is 6 days after the invitation is sent for the provision of services or supply or lease of goods contracts, and 14 days for public works contracts, except for significantly simple works, where the 14-day period may be reduced to 6 days;

 iii) Negotiated procedure: